sidiousvic/sidious.pizza/posts/fa-equals-kfo.md

 With the help of a Finnish friend and fellow mathematics enthusiast, I've derived an algebraic formula that might prove useful to those wanting to find out.

+As we all know, one needs to fuck about in order to find out.
 ![A T-Rex chasing a caveman who was fucking about](/assets/images/fa-equals-k-fo.webp){ optimize width=800 fetchpriority="high" caption="The more you fuck about, the more you find out" }

 Let `Fa` be amount you fuck about, and `Fo` how much you do find out.
 We specify _a priori_ that a direct linear relationship exists between fucking about and finding out.
 This relationship can be in a simple linear equation, as follows.